Certificates in a Key Vault

 }

-You can add the keyVault settings to every file using a JSON file and PowerShell.
-We recommend running a back up before completing this incase something goes wrong.
+You can add the keyVault configuration to every file using a JSON file and PowerShell.
+We recommend creating a back up before doing this incase something goes wrong.

-1. Create a JSON file containing the below information:
+Create a JSON file containing the below code:

 {